Book-Desserts!

 The Girl with the Louding Voice by Abi Daré.
 This is a coming-of-age novel by a powerhouse of a new writer.
 Her daughters encouraged their mom to write her first book and omg is it good.
 Daré has an MA in creative writing from Birkbeck, University of London along with other degrees.
 Her book reminds me of the writing of Khaled Hosseini who wrote the acclaimed novels: The Kite Runner (2003) and its follow-up A Thousand Splendid Suns (2007).

 The Humans by Matt Haig.
-When you first start reading The Humans you might wonder if it’s a non-fiction and then think that maybe it’s sci-si.
+When you first start reading The Humans you might wonder if it’s a non-fiction and then think that maybe it’s sci-fi.
 It’s neither.
-It’s a five-star read, infused with a bit of magic, that’ll make you happy to be human.
+It’s a five-star read, infused with a bit of magic, that’ll make you feel happy to be human.
 The story is about an alien who’s been tasked with visiting Earth to see what humans are all about.
 The alien inhabits a dad’s body and goes home to “his” family.
-It’s a fish-out-of-water story and has hilarious moments, but is touching and wonderful and please read it.
+It’s a fish-out-of-water story with hilarious moments, but is also touching and wonderful and please read it.

 A Man Called Ove by Fredrik Backman.
 Hilarious and poignant.

 The Midnight Library.
 This Haig-masterpiece is about a woman who isn’t so thrilled with her life.
 Nothing’s going her way and she’s done.
 She ends up in a purgatory that takes her down several cool life-threads.
-If you’ve ever wondered, what if?, this is your read.
-And Haig outdid himself with the ending.
+If you’ve ever wondered, will this book speak to me?
+The answer is yes. this is your read.
+Haig outdid himself with the ending.

 The One Hundred Year Old Man Who Climbed Out of the Window and Disappeared by Jonas Jonasson – Funny and phenomenal.

 Pachinko by Min Jin Lee.
-Her first book snagged the Pulitzer’s Fiction Runner Up in 2018 and is proof that aliens live among us.
+She first book snagged the Pulitzer’s Fiction Runner Up in 2018 and is such proof that aliens live among us.

 This is Your Life, Harriet Chance! by Jonathan Evison.
-It falls under the really-good-fiction-that–immediately-pulls-you-in genre.
+It falls under “the really good-fiction that immediately hooks you” genre.
 It’s a thoughtful, seemingly light but a relatively thorny story about 78-year-old Harriet Chance, recently widowed, who goes on an Alaskan cruise.
 No hilarity ensues.
 Instead Harriet begins the process of taking stock of her life, as so many do in the older decades.
 My review: Easy to read (meaning not a slog, grabs you almost immediately) and absorbing.
 The Revised Fundamentals of Caregiving: a Novel by Jonathan Evision was just like Harriet in that Evision writes about serious topics, yet manages to wrap the seriousness up in wonderful humor.
 (Quite the talent.)

 Non Fiction.